beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

-Use Cross-Platform Installation script
+Use Cross-Platform Installation Script
 =====================================
-Manually installing dependencies in Blender's can be non-trivial.
-Beautil Atoms provides a cross-platform script `install.py <https://raw.githubusercontent.com/superstar54/beautiful-atoms/main/install.py>`_ to automate the process.
+Manually installing dependencies in Blender's can be non-trivial. beautiful-atoms_ provides a cross-platform script `install.py <https://raw.githubusercontent.com/superstar54/beautiful-atoms/main/install.py>`_ to automate the process.
 We recommend you try it first.